 Of course, the second Trevor saw me he noticed that I had a huge handful of acorns.
-He was instantly curious about what project I had planned for us to do together.
-I told him we'd be making napkin rings.
+He was instantly curious about what project I had planned for us to do together. told him we'd be making napkin rings.
 He said, "Great!
 What are napkin rings?"
 I love his enthusiasm.
+Affiliate links below.

-When everything was dry, we tied string/ribbon around the rings and used Glossy Accents to attach the leaves.
-I used the glue gun to attach the acorn, as I wasn't sure if Glossy Accents was intended to hold that much weight.
+When everything is dry, tie twine or ribbon around the rings and use Glossy Accents to attach the leaves.
+I used a glue gun to attach the acorns.

 Here's a closer look at one of my napkin rings: